 - Consumers benefit because they receive a product, service or benefit they will like without revealing personal data and other privacy issues.

 - Merchants benefit because satisfied buyers become return customers.
 Plus they avoid privacy concerns.

 Tribes is a massive implementation of “tiny data.”

 Other recommendation engines in use today rely upon collaborative filtering which is inherently subjective and inaccurate.
 This is because it tries to make a guess at recommending products on the basis of “people who bought this also bought this.”

-The fact that someone bought something is irrelevant to whether they actually liked it or would buy it again.
+Data indicating that someone bought something is irrelevant to whether they actually liked it.

 And a “rating” of how much they liked that product is not much better because ratings are biased by genetics, psychology, peer-pressure and other uncontrollable, mistake-inducing factors.

 Wine offers a good example of why Tribes works better than other product selection systems.